What is TB (tuberculosis)?

 One area where our teams have worked together for many years is the tuberculosis (TB) service based at Whittington Health.
 The services offer screening and treatment for TB, aiming to make it easier for people to get treated and to reduce the number of cases of this infectious condition.

-Globally, TB is the second leading infectious killer after COVID-19, with more than 10 million people falling ill with TB every year and 1.4 million dying globally.
-Around 4-5,000 people are reported as having TB in England each year.
-Early diagnosis, treatment and contact-tracing are key to make sure that people can recover, and the infection doesn’t spread to others.
+Globally, TB is the leading infectious killer, with more than 10 million people falling ill with TB every year and over 1 million dying globally.
+Around 5,000 people are reported as having active TB in England each year.
+Early diagnosis, treatment and contact- tracing are key to make sure that people can recover, and the infection doesn’t spread to others.

 The service offers outpatient and inpatient services for TB patients including those with complex medical needs, such as children, prisoners, HIV and TB infections together, homeless people and multi-drug resistant TB.
-Since starting in 2019, the team has held over 23,000 patient consultations and treated over 1,300 people with TB, including those with latent TB who have the infection but don’t have any symptoms.
+Since starting in 2019, the team has held over 25,000 patient consultations and treated over 1,500 people with TB, including those with latent TB who have the infection but don’t have any symptoms.
+Inpatients with TB are managed at Whittington or (especially for complex patients such as MDR tuberculosis or patients requiring thoracic or neurosurgery) at UCLH including on T08 ward, at Westmorland St or at NHNN.

 Every Thursday the whole team gets together at the Whittington for their MDT where they discuss new diagnoses across both UCLH and the Whittington, as well as in the community.
 All patients attending the TB service are eligible to take part in research and the team is very proud of the numerous studies that have been carried out to improve the diagnosis, care and treatment of people with TB.